giovancombo/DLA-Labs/lab2/README.md

-# Deep Learning Applications: Laboratory #2
+# Deep Learning Applications: Laboratory #2 - LLMs

 In this laboratory we will get our hands dirty working with Large Language Models (e.g. GPT and BERT) to do various useful things.
 I you haven't already, it is highly recommended to:

 + Read the [Attention is All you Need](https://arxiv.org/abs/1706.03762) paper, which is the basis for all transformer-based LLMs.